 South Carolina Wrecks & Impaired Driving

 While drunk driving is clearly a major problem, alcohol is not the only substance that can cause injury and death on the highways.
 Driving while under the influence of drugs is also illegal and is just as dangerous as drunk driving.
 While the criminal law system will hopefully punish the drugged driver who caused an accident, victims can also take legal action by filing a personal injury lawsuit to obtain compensation for their financial and non-economic losses.
-Victims of impaired drivers or the surviving family members of those killed in drugged driving accidents can sue the impaired driver with the help of a South Carolina car accident attorney.

 The Columbia drugged driving accident lawyers of the Louthian Law Firm have eight decades of combined legal expertise.
 Whether a car wreck was caused by a driver who had been drinking alcohol or someone who was impaired by drugs, these seasoned professionals can help obtain compensation for medical expenses, lost income, pain and suffering, and reduced quality of life.
 Allow them to be your voice as you seek truth and justice after a South Carolina motor vehicle accident.
 Call (803) 454-1200 for hands-on help and exceptional results.